-Structure 1940 Act Registered Closed-End Fund Units are registered under the 1933 Act Continually offered closed-end fund Permitted Investors Qualified Clients and Qualified Purchasers Subscriptions Quarterly, subscriptions due 5 days prior to quarter-end Valuation Advisor values the Fund assets quarterly and reports a Net Asset Value ("NAV") per unit quarterly Net Asset Value is subject to approval by the Fund's Board of Trustees Distributions Dividends are paid in Fund units unless otherwise specified by the investor Redemption Option Quarterly redemptions subject to 5% of the Fund's NAV and Board approval 2% redemption fee within first 12 months Tax Form 1099

-Available Share Classes Class A Class D Class I Class M Maximum Sales Load 3.50% 1.50% None None Distribution/Shareholder Servicing Fees 0.85% 0.30% None None Annual Management Fee (2) 1.25% annually of Fund assets, paid quarterly Performance Incentive Fee (3)(4) 10% of Fund gains (assessed quarterly, subject to a high-water mark) Fund Expenses 0.70% annual expense cap (5) Investment/Subsequent Minimum Investment \$50,000/\$10,000 \$50,000/\$10,000 \$1,000,000/\$10,000 \$100,000/\$10,000
+Structure 1940 Act Registered Closed-End Fund Units are registered under the 1933 Act Continually offered closed-end fund Permitted Investors Qualified Clients and Quali Qualified Clients and Qualified Purchasers Subscriptions Quarterly, subscriptions du Quarterly, subscriptions due 5 days prior to quarter-end Valuation Advisor values the Fund assets quarterly and reports a Net Asset Value ("NAV") per unit quarterly Net Asset Value is subject to approval by the Fund's Board of Trustees Distributions Dividends are paid in Fund units unless otherwise specified by the investor Redemption Option Quarterly redemptions subject to 5% of the Fund's NAV and Board approval 2% redemption fee within first 12 months Tax Form 1099 Available Share Classes Class A Class D Class I Class M Maximum Sales Load 3.50% 1.50% None None Distribution/Shareholder Servicing Fees 0.85% 0.30% None None Annual Management Fee (2) 1.25% annually of Fund assets, paid quarterly Performance Incentive Fee (3)(4) 10% of Fund gains (assessed quarterly, subject to a high-water mark) Fund Expenses 0.70% annual expense cap (5) Investment/Subsequent Minimum Investment \$50,000/\$10,000 \$50,000/\$10,000 \$1,000,000/\$10,000 \$100,000/\$10,000

 Note: This presentation is for discussion purposes only and is not intended to be an offer to sell or the solicitation of an offer to buy any securities.
 In the event securities were offered, this presentation would be superseded and replaced in its entirety by a preliminary or final term sheet, prospectus, offering agreement or memorandum, partnership agreement and/or other supplemental and controlling documents for a specific offer.
 In the event of any inconsistency between the information presented herein and that information presented in a preliminary or final term sheet, prospectus, offering agreement or memorandum, partnership agreement and/or other supplemental and controlling document, the latter shall govern in all respects.
+Refer to Important Disclosures regarding Performance Reporting at the beginning of this presentation for a full discussion of current expense limitations in place and total fund operating expense ratios.